trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 = m_a \sum_b \frac{m_b}{\rho_a \rho_b} (\bm{S}_a + \bm{S}_b) \nabla_a W_{ab}.
 ```

-Implementation note: TrixiParticles.jl evaluates the corresponding acceleration and uses
-the stabilized stress tensor
+TrixiParticles.jl stores ``\sigma`` outside the tensor and uses the stabilized tensor
 ```math
 \bm{S}_a^{\text{impl}}
 = \delta_{s,a} (I - \hat{\bm{n}}_a \otimes \hat{\bm{n}}_a) - \delta_{s,\max} I,
 ```
-with the factor ``\sigma`` applied outside the pairwise sum.

 #### Advantages and limitations